francoiskroll/FramebyFrame/README.md

 * Work on analysis of the frame-by-frame data: [Ghosh and Rihel, 2020. _eNeuro_](https://www.eneuro.org/content/7/4/ENEURO.0408-19.2020).
 The definitions of the "active bout" parameters were taken from there.

-* Tahnee Mackensen and Tanita Tzotzolaki kindly contributed sample code & datasets to help FramebyFrame support DanioVision data.
+* Tahnee Mackensen and Tanita Tzotzolaki kindly contributed sample code & datasets to help with the support of DanioVision data.

 ___